Goda’s Slave – Chapter 13: Full of Kanna Rava

 The woods didn’t care who they were, after all.
 Whatever might happen in the cover of the trees didn’t mean anything.

 Kanna slipped into the lake and waded towards Goda.
 She found that it was easy to hold herself up, the rush of the water pleasantly passing across her legs, each step a small leap that allowed her to float with less gravity before drifting down to the muddy floor again.
-She stopped a few paces short of the woman, when she felt a thick log beneath her.
+She stopped just short of the woman, when she felt a thick log beneath her.
 Testing its stability with her foot, she stepped up onto it, and though she was about to get down and continue her journey on the other side, she noticed that the higher ground had afforded her a pleasant view.

 She was still not as tall as Goda, but she could look more directly into her eyes, and the woman did not need to tilt her head down so much to meet Kanna’s glance.
 So Kanna stayed—unsure of what she was doing, unsure of what that gaze and their mutual silence even meant.